 Students may also satisfy the requirement for research methods courses by completing approved courses in other programs and departments across the College.

 Credit Requirements and Transfer Credits for the Ph.D. in English Education

-The number of courses students take depends in part on the number of credits students transfer from previous graduate work.
+The number of courses students take depends in part on the number of credits students transfer from previous graduate work at Teachers College.
 Students working toward the Ph.D. degree (75 credits) may transfer a maximum of 30 credits and will thus complete at least 45 credits while in the Ph.D. program.
 Approval of transfer of credits is always at the discretion of the advisor.

 An academic advisor must approve all coursework in a student’s program plan, especially to ensure enforcement of the following College and Departmental policies: